 A letter of 26 August 2014 shows that the FSB security service initiated the case (see below).

-"After the law enforcement officers entered the café, they asked to attend the meeting", Pastor Kolyasnikov told Forum 18 on 18 February 2015.
+"After the officials entered the café, they asked to attend the meeting", Pastor Kolyasnikov told Forum 18 on 18 February 2015.
 "We allowed them.
 After the meeting, they introduced themselves and began to take testimony from the people there.
 Some of them tried to discourage members from going to our meetings.
 The officials also took a statement from me there and then.
 They did not say anything about an administrative charge.
 Later, one of the officers called and invited me to the Prosecutor's Office, and there he explained to me my 'administrative offence'."

 Kolyasnikov told the sovsekretno.ru news website on 15 December that "The prosecutor kept asking: 'Did you receive permission or not?'
 I said: 'Perhaps notification should have been sent?'
 No, permission.
 I went specially to the administration to ask – they said notification was not necessary".